davidbegin/python-in-the-morning/README.md

 # Python in the morning

+😀
+😃
+😘

-All taken from my morning streams, where we attempt to improve our Programming skills:
+All Notes taken from my morning streams, where we attempt to improve our Programming skills:
 <https://www.twitch.tv/beginbot>